-The following Management's Discussion and Analysis ("MD&A") of Bear Creek Mining Corporation (the "Company" or "Bear Creek") was prepared as of August 26, 2024.
+The following Management's Discussion and Analysis ("MD&A") of Bear Creek Mining Corporation (the "Company" or "Bear Creek") was prepared as of November 25, 2024.
 This MD&A is intended to help the reader understand the significant factors that influence the Company's performance and such factors that may affect its future performance.
-This MD&A should be read in conjunction with the condensed interim consolidated financial statements of the Company for the three and six months ended June 30, 2024.
+This MD&A should be read in conjunction with the condensed interim consolidated financial statements of the Company for the three and nine months ended September 30, 2024.
 These condensed interim consolidated financial statements have been prepared in accordance with International Accounting Standard 34 - Interim Financial Reporting ("IAS 34").
 This MD&A should also be read in conjunction with the Company's audited consolidated financial statements and annual MD&A for the year ended December 31, 2023.
 The Cautionary Notes near the end of this document are an important part of this MD&A. All dollar amounts are expressed in United States dollars, unless otherwise noted.
 Additional information relating to the Company, which is not part of this MD&A, including the Company's Annual Information Form ("AIF") for the year ended December 31, 2023, is available on SEDAR+ at www.sedarplus.ca.

-The Company's functional currency is the United States dollar, referred to in this MD&A as "\$" or "US\$".
-Any amounts reported herein in Canadian dollars are referred to as "C\$", in Peruvian soles as "\$/" and Mexican pesos as M\$.
+The functional currency of the Company and its subsidiaries is the United States dollar, referred to in this MD&A as "\$" or "US\$".
+Any amounts reported herein in Canadian dollars are referred to as "C\$", in Peruvian soles as "S/" and Mexican pesos as M\$.